Enigma-Watch/BlackPerl-Onyx-Shield/portal/README.md

-# 🛡️ CyberBlueBox Portal
+# 🛡️ BlackPerl_Onyx_ShieldBox Portal

-A beautiful, modern web portal that provides centralized access to all CyberBlueBox security tools with comprehensive changelog functionality.
+A beautiful, modern web portal that provides centralized access to all BlackPerl_Onyx_ShieldBox security tools with comprehensive changelog functionality.

 ## 🚀 Features